Mathilde K. Bourque, M.Sc., MEng

-- She is responsible for updating and maintaining the NATEM model by researching existing and emerging technologies in the energy sector, to keep the model at the state-of-the-art level.
-The model’s strength relies on the large number of technologies provided by the modeller.
-Therefore, rigorous detailing of techno-economic parameters is vital.
+- She is responsible for updating and maintaining the NATEM model by researching existing and emerging technologies in the energy sector, to ensure the model remains at the state-of-the art level.

 - She also acts as a consultant for projects using the NATEM model.
-She collaborates with clients from urban, provincial, or federal institutions to build scenarios to analyze climate mitigation policies or deep-decarbonization effects on all sectors.
+She works in partnership with clients from urban, provincial, or federal institutions to build scenarios to analyze climate mitigation policies or deep-decarbonization effects on all sectors.

-- She advises provincial governments (namely Quebec and British Columbia) on the best uses of clean energy to achieve their new ambitious GHG reduction targets.
+- She advises provincial governments on the best uses of clean energy technologies to achieve their ambitious GHG reduction targets.

-Mathilde has previously worked at GIRO, a world leader in optimizing public transport.
-In the three years she spent at the company, she quickly became recognized as a rail expert.
-She took on diversified tasks.
+Mathilde previously worked at GIRO, a world-leader in optimizing public transport.
+In the three years she spent at the company, she quickly became recognized as a rail expert and took on a wide range of responsibilities.
 She led multiple live demonstrations of the software to the board of major international transport operators.
 She was part of expert teams that provided algorithm calibration workshops to clients.
-Finally, in software development, she played the role of product owner for rail-related functionalities.
+Finally in software development, she played the role of product owner for rail related functionalities.

-She has a bachelor’s degree in mechanical engineering and a master’s degree in energy engineering from Polytechnique Montréal.
+She has a Bachelor’s degree in Mechanical Engineering and a Master’s degree in Energy Engineering both from Polytechnique Montreal.